Skip to main content

 To get high protein concentrations in one fraction, add 0.6 CV of Buffer BXT as elution fraction 1 (E1), then 1.6 CV (E2), and finally 0.8 CV (E3).
 Main protein content should be in E2.

 Biotin is a common ingredient in cell culture media.
 Free biotin binds to Strep-Tactin® and consequently inactivates the resins.
 It has to be removed or masked prior to affinity chromatography.
-For this purpose, we recommend our ready-to use Biotin Blocking Solution or avidin.
+For this purpose, we recommend our ready-to use Biotin Blocking Solution (BioLock) or avidin.
 The required amount of blocking solution can be checked here.

 Please have a look at our compatible reagents list for Strep-Tactin®.